scalawithcats/scala-with-cats/src/pages/case-studies/crdt/g-counter.md

 ![Simple counters: first round of requests and reconciliation](src/pages/case-studies/crdt/simple-counter3.pdf+svg){#fig:crdt:simple-counter3}

 So far so good, but things will start to fall apart shortly.
-Suppose `A` serves a single visitor.
+Suppose `A` serves a single visitor, which means we've seen six visitors in total.
 The machines attempt to reconcile state again using addition leading to the answer shown in Figure [@fig:crdt:simple-counter5].

 ![Simple counters: second round of requests and (incorrect) reconciliation](src/pages/case-studies/crdt/simple-counter5.pdf+svg){#fig:crdt:simple-counter5}

 This is clearly wrong!
-There have only been six visitors in total.
 The problem is that simple counters don't give us enough information about the history of interactions between the machines.